 Personal Statements, Statements of Purpose, or Essays

-Law schools and other graduate programs may refer to the type of statement they require using any of the above terms.
-In general, a personal statement may be a more comprehensive or broad essay on you, your story, and your qualifications for that program or field.
+In general, a personal statement is a more comprehensive essay about you, your story, and your qualifications relating to a specific program or field of interest.
 A statement of purpose is usually more focused on the specific program.

-- Highlight your main qualifications for the program.
+- Highlight your main qualifications related to the program

-- Let them know what about their program is appealing to you and what criteria you used in selecting programs to apply to.
+- Let them know whey their program is appeals to you and what criteria you used in selecting the programs you applied to

-- Your statement should stand alone, but also complement the rest of your application.
-Think about each part of your application as a spotlight, each clarifying why you are applying and why you are qualified for their program.
+- Think about each part of your application as a spotlight where you clarify why you are applying and why you are qualified for the program

-- Have a writing tutor, faculty member, career advisor, or someone your trust review your statement.
-However, when incorporating edits remember that the voice should remain yours.
+- Have a writing tutor, faculty member, career advisor, or someone your trust review your statement

-There may be aspects of your application that you feel deserve, or need, an explanation.
+There may be aspects of your application that you may need to elaborate on.
 If this isn't included in your other statements, you may opt to include an addendum.
 Addendums should be as brief and to the point as possible.

-See our resume page for information on how to write a resume.
-We also suggest stopping by during our drop-in hours to have one of our career advisors critique your resume.
+Our resumé page features a writing guide and industry-specific examples.
+We also suggest stopping by during our collaboration hours to have one of our career advisors critique your resumé.

-See the following sites for information on how to get funding for graduate school:
+The following resources have information on how you can obtain funding for graduate school: